-Today Sublette County's economy receives a big boost from visitors who come to play on the Green, whether for fishing, floating, hunting, camping, or just enjoying the scenery.
-Anglers can hook brook trout, brown trout, cutthroat, Mackinaw (lake trout), mountain whitefish, and rainbows.
-Public access areas along the river's course are numerous and supervised by the Wyoming Game and Fish Department.
+Today visitors come to play on the Green, whether for fishing, floating, hunting, camping, or just enjoying the scenery.
+Anglers can hook Brook Trout, Brown Trout, Cutthroat, Mackinaw (lake trout), Rainbows, and Mountain Whitefish.
+Public access areas along the river's course are numerous and supervised by the Wyoming Game & Fish Department.
 Local commercial guides are also available for float and fishing trips on the Green.
 They are well acquainted with the regulations, the river and the best times and places to be on it.

 Beginning in the Bridger-Teton National Forest at Green River Lakes, the river makes a big bend and then turns south before entering private property.
 Unpaved National Forest roads skirt the river and afford many places along this 20-mile stretch to fish, watch wildlife, and enjoy the sound of tumbling water.
 Whiskey Grove Campground, about a 30-minute drive from Green River Lakes, is an ideal fishing camp next to the river with 9 sites.
 Most sites have a view of the water.
 There are vault toilets, fire grates, picnic tables and drinking water (except in periods of drought).
 There are no trailer pull-throughs or horse facilities, and the campground can fill up quickly during holidays.